MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 26. Enter **Pa55w.rd** in the **Password** field.
 Note the error message that appears indicating the password contains a word, phrase, or series of numbers that make it easily guessable.
 In this case, you entered a variation of the word **password**, which will trigger this error.

-27. After these two failed password attempts, Lynne has decided to let Microsoft 365 automatically generate a password as Diego's temporary password.
+27. After these two failed password attempts, Lynne has decided to let Microsoft 365 automatically generate a password.
 Select the **Automatically create a password** check box so that it displays a check mark. <br/>

 28. The password that's automatically generated will just be a temporary password because Lynne wants to force Diego to change it the next time he logs in.
 Therefore, verify the **Require this user to change their password when they first sign in** check box displays a check mark; if the box is clear, then select it so that it displays a check mark.